HagaiHen/Tasky/README.md

 ## Project Structure

+In order to create a better separation, possibility of maintenance and maintain scalability.
+We designed the project so that it can be divided into five layers, each independent and able to be handled and maintained by itself:
+1. The client's browser.
+2. The application server.
+3. API server.
+4. Firebase server.
+5. Algorithm server.

 There are three milestones where the project passes:
 1. [Application server (Node JS & React)](https://github.com/HagaiHen/Final-Project/tree/main/tasky).
 2. [Node JS API server for communication with Firebase](https://github.com/SappirBo/Tasky-API-Server).